easej-txc-lab-2025/lab/README.md

 To make the next few steps a bit simpler, we're going to do them in the GitHub terminal.

 1. The Terminal windows in VSCode is already open at the bottom, running the modresorts application.
-Clic the plus button to open a new tab of the Terminal and select the `*src` directory as the working directory:
+Click the plus button to open a new tab of the Terminal and select the `*src` directory as the working directory:
    ![New terminal tab](images/newterminaltab.png)

 2. In the terminal window, do the following commands: